billga/billga/main.md

 # Master ⇢ Main
 Lately, the term `master` was deprecated in favor of `main`.
 Newer `git` *should* default to `main`, but if it doesn't, follow the steps below.
 ### Changing from Remote
-to change older git installations and swap the default branch name, do this:
+to change older git installations and swap the default branch name, do this in an empty directory:
 ```bash
 $> git config --global init.defaultbranch main
 $> git init